erilill/CodeForThesis/README.md

 # Overview
 This repository includes all code which was used to conduct the analysis in my thesis.
 The 'TVMVP' package has all necessary functions, except the rolling window which compares different covariance estimation methods.
-As this was written at the same time as the package, it was easier to save the necessary functions as scripts, hence, it is not necessary to install 'TVMVP' to run this code.

-You find the scripts for the package-function in 'utils.R', in ''mega_rol_pred.R' you find the script for the rolling window evaluation of the minimum variance portfolios, and similarly for w/ returns constraint in 'MVP_w_returns_constr.R' and maximum Sharpe ratio portfolios in 'max_sharpe.R'.
+In 'mega_rol_pred.R' you find the script for the rolling window evaluation of the minimum variance portfolios, and similarly for w/ returns constraint in 'MVP_w_returns_constr.R', and maximum Sharpe ratio portfolios in 'max_sharpe.R'.

 The analysis can be found in 'OMX.R' (MVP), 'OMX_15_19.R' (MVP), 'SP500.R' (MVP), and 'Empirical_max_SR.R' (Max SR portfolio).
 Some which are included in the paper,